Zero-Shot Prompting: When the Model Gets Nothing But the Task

 }

-This is a zero-shot prompt — no examples — but it is fully specified across all 6 bands.
-The PERSONA tells the model who to be.
-The CONTEXT provides the background.
-The DATA supplies the inputs (not examples of the task, but data the model needs to work with).
-The CONSTRAINTS set the rules.
-The FORMAT defines the output structure.
-The TASK states the action.
+This is a zero-shot prompt.
+There are no examples.
+But it covers all 6 bands.
+PERSONA tells the model who to be.
+CONTEXT gives the background.
+DATA supplies what the model needs to work with (not sample outputs, but real inputs).
+CONSTRAINTS set the rules.
+FORMAT defines what the output should look like.
+TASK says what to do.

-In my experiments, structured zero-shot prompts (6-band, no examples) produced better output than unstructured few-shot prompts (examples but no other bands) for 73% of common tasks.
-Structure beats examples when the model already knows the task pattern.
+In my experiments, structured zero-shot prompts (6 bands, no examples) beat unstructured few-shot prompts (examples but no other bands) for 73% of common tasks.
+Structure wins when the model already knows the task.

 Zero-Shot Prompt Engineering Best Practices

-1. Invest heavily in the CONSTRAINTS band: Without examples to demonstrate boundaries, constraints must be explicit.
+1. Invest heavily in the CONSTRAINTS band: Without examples to show boundaries, you must state all limits out loud.
 This band carries 42.7% of output quality

-2. Use precise FORMAT specifications: Without examples showing the output format, the model needs explicit structural guidance.
-"JSON with keys: x, y, z" is infinitely better than "structured output"
+2. Use precise FORMAT specifications: Without examples showing the output format, give the model clear structure.
+"JSON with keys: x, y, z" is far better than "structured output"

-3. Keep the TASK unambiguous: Zero-shot tasks must be crystal clear because there are no examples to disambiguate
+3. Keep the TASK unambiguous: Zero-shot tasks must be crystal clear.
+There are no examples to fill in the gaps

 4. Test with consistency checks: Send the same zero-shot prompt 5 times.
-If outputs vary widely, your specification is not tight enough.
+If the outputs differ a lot, your spec is not tight enough.
 Add constraints until outputs converge

-5. Fall back to few-shot when needed: If zero-shot produces inconsistent results after strengthening all bands, the task needs examples.
+5. Fall back to few-shot when needed: If zero-shot still gives mixed results after you tighten all bands, the task needs examples.
 Add 2-3 to the DATA band

 The Zero-Shot Decision Framework